-- Have the appropriate education/academic training or equivalent - Write and pass OACETT's Professional Practice Exam (PPE) - Write a Technology Report (for Certified Engineering Technologist [C.E.T.] only) - Have minimum of two years related work experience, normally, one of these years must be in Canada - Be of good character, as verified by professional references and declaration on application form - Complete the certification requirements within 3 or 6 years from date of file review depending on whether they have been assigned further academic competencies to complete - Be at least 18 years of age.
+- Graduate from a 2- or 3-year Ontario post-secondary engineering or applied science technology program or equivalent• - Write and pass OACETT's Professional Practice Exam (PPE) - Write a Technology Report (for Certified Engineering Technologist [C.E.T.] only) - Have minimum of two years related work experience (technician or technologist) - Have a facility with the working language of the discipline and a facility with the standards, codes and practices of the discipline in which certification is being sought.
+Normally these are gained by working in Canada for one year - Be of good character, as verified by professional references and declaration on application form - Complete the certification requirements within 3 or 6 years from date of file review depending on whether they have been assigned further academic competencies to complete. - Be at least 18 years of age c) explanation of how the requirements for registration are to be met, such as the number of years of schooling required for a degree to be deemed equivalent to an Ontario undergraduate degree, length and type of work experience, credit hours or program content